demystifyfp/demystifyfp/content/fsharp/series/fstweet/following-a-user.md

 The backend implementation of following a user involves two things.

-1. Persisting the social relationship (following & follower) in the database.
+1. Persisting the social connection (following & follower) in the database.

 2. Subscribing to the other user's twitter feed.

-As we did for the other features, let's add a `Domain` module and orchasterate this functionality.
+As we did for the other features, let's add a `Domain` module and orchestrate this functionality.

 ```fsharp
 // FsTweet.Web/Social.fs